jakeod99/recipes/README.md

 this folder must be kept consistent, and therefore independent from their respective version.

+#### Docs (Website)
+This folder holds all of the frontend code to be rendered by Github Pages.
+A name like "website" would have been far clearer, but the Github Pages configuration options do not currently allow for a custom folder name as the site's base.
+Generating new releases will overwrite this folder without saving previous versions.
+This is the only display format which does not save previous versions, so if you desire older content please look in the `versions` folder and settle for the markdown or the cookbook document.
+The website can be seen hosted at https://jakeod99.github.io/recipes.

 #### Scripts
 This is where all the logic is kept.
 Running `release.js` should trigger all the necessary generations and overwrites housed here.
 To run